thadroe/docker-wordpress-mods/README.md

 - Includes wp-cli
 - Support for SSL via self-signed cert

-#### To build a local image of this for yourself

-1. In the buildfiles directories of PHP and WP version you'd like to use, run the build per the example below.
-Make sure docker-entrypoint.sh is executable with `chmod u+x docker-entrypoint.sh`.

-Example build where name includes php version and tag contains wp version:

-`docker build -t="custom-wordpress-apache-php7.x:wp-4.x.x" .`

-Change the name and tag to suit your preferences.

-2. Check that the image exists with `docker image ls`

 #### To start a project with docker-compose

-1. Copy the corresponding **docker-compose.yml** file to your project directory and edit the following VIRTUAL_HOST line to whatever you'd like:
+1. In the 'php7.x-apache/docker-compose' directory copy the desired **docker-compose.yml** file to your project directory and edit the following VIRTUAL_HOST line to whatever you'd like:

 ~~~~
 VIRTUAL_HOST: mytestsite.local,www.mytestsite.local